Women and Feminine Tarot Cards

 All court cards carry the very essence of the suit they rule or serve.
 This essence defines their character as a man, woman, ally or opponent among other things.

-In the Marseille traditions, Kings are always good and benevolent figures unless the card is reversed.
-Once again, this has to do with the medieval tradition in which this Tarot finds its roots.
+In the Marseille traditions, Kings are always good and benevolent figures unless reversed.
+However, this only has to do with the medieval tradition in which this Tarot finds its roots.
 In this same tradition, naturally, Queens are mostly good and seriously powerful, but also more complex.